moritzWa/wallawitsch-gmail.com/src/content/cas.md

 > "Given any person's knowledge and abilities, Prometheus could determine the fastest way for them to learn any new subject in a manner that kept them highly engaged and motivated to continue and produce the corresponding optimized videos, reading materials, exercises, and other learning tools. [...] by leveraging Prometheus' movie-making talents, the video segments would truly engage, providing powerful metaphors that you would relate to, leaving you craving to learn more."

-What Tegmark describes is called an [intelligent tutoring system](<(https://en.wikipedia.org/wiki/Intelligent_tutoring_system)>).
+What Tegmark describes is called a very advanced [intelligent tutoring system](https://en.wikipedia.org/wiki/Intelligent_tutoring_system).

-I'm optimistic that, given the technical feasibility and the fast advancements in the field of reinforcement learning, we will see the first generally intelligent tutoring systems in the coming decades.
+I'm optimistic that, given the technical feasibility and the fast advancements in the field of reinforcement learning, we will see the first more generally intelligent tutoring systems, similar to the fictional Prometheus, in the coming decades.
+Those will function in a more adaptable way taking into account the students' cognitive state and psychological profile.

 # Outlook, Market, and RemNote